 - Grease a non-stick tawa or cast iron tawa with ghee and bring it to heat on medium flame.
-Lift the parchment paper and reverse it on hot tawa.
-Gently peel off the paper without disturbing roti.
-Toast roti until it turns golden.
+Lift the parchment paper and reverse it on the hot tawa.
+Gently peel off the paper without disturbing the rotti.
+Toast rotti until it turns golden.
 Add ghee on the top side and Flip it.
 Toast the other side too until golden.

 - Overcooking roti makes it hard to eat.
-So make sure to cook both the sides of roti until light brown spots start appearing.
+So make sure to cook both sides of the rotti until light brown spots start appearing.

-- Enjoy healthy ragi rotti with peanut chuntney or coconut chutney.
+- Enjoy healthy ragi rotti with peanut chutney or coconut chutney.